 This scholarship is available to students who are attending Historically Black Colleges and Universities, High Hispanic Enrollment institutions, or other minority institutions.

-- Award amount: This scholarship will cover tuition, provide a stipend for books each semester, and provide a monthly living stipend of between $250 and $400 depending on the applicant’s year in school.
+- Award amount: This scholarship will cover tuition, provide a $375 stipend for books each semester, and provide a monthly living stipend between $250 and $400 depending on the student’s year in school.
 This scholarship can be awarded for up to four years.

 - Eligibility: Applicants do not have to be minority students but must be attending or have been accepted to an eligible university.
 Applicants must be Navy-option NROTC (Marines and Navy Nursing are ineligible).
-Additionally, applicants must be able to pass an NROTC Applicant Fitness Test and have scored at least 21 math and 22 verbal on the ACT or 520 math and 530 verbal on the SAT.
+Additionally, applicants must be able to pass an NROTC Applicant Fitness Test and have scored at least 21 math and 22 English on the ACT or 540 math and 550 evidence-based reading and writing on the SAT.

 This program is available to midshipmen who have an external source of funding and do not need a national NROTC scholarship to help fund tuition and fees.
 Applicants must be accepted to or already attending an institution with an NROTC program.
 Midshipmen will be required to serve at least three years on active duty following commissioning.

 - Award amount: This program will provide midshipmen with uniforms and Naval Science textbooks for two to four years.
-Additionally, midshipmen who receive “advanced standing” can receive a stipend for up to 20 months of between $350 and $400.
+Additionally, midshipmen who receive “advanced standing,” which is available starting their junior year, can receive a stipend between $350 and $400 for up to 20 months.

 This program is available to currently enlisted, active duty sailors in the Navy who want to return to college to receive their education before commissioning as ensigns.
 While at college, service members will remain on active duty, receive their current pay and benefits, and participate in the institution’s NROTC program.
 The time spent in school cannot go toward fulfilling a service commitment.

-- Award amount: Sailors will receive up to $10,000 annually for tuition and fees and books, but any costs that exceed this amount must be covered by the sailor.
+- Award amount: Sailors will receive up to $10,000 annually for tuition, fees, and books, but any costs that exceed this amount must be covered by the sailor.
 Sailors may use Montgomery GI Bill benefits to pay for additional courses.

 - Tuition Assistance may not be used to cover any additional costs.

 - Eligibility: Service members must be U.S. citizens with a high school diploma or the equivalent who are serving on active duty in the Navy.
-In order to be admitted, sailors must score at least 1000 on the SAT (combined math and critical reading) and 21 math and 20 verbal on the ACT.
+To be admitted, sailors must score at least 1000 on the SAT (combined math and evidence-based reading and writing) or 21 math and 20 English on the ACT.
 Additionally, sailors must be able to complete their bachelor’s degree within 36 months and maintain a minimum GPA of 2.5 while enrolled in the program.